-Lamps should be taken from the customer and placed in the collection containers (boxes) provided.
-Collection site staff must sort received lamps into the collection boxes provided in the following manner (4 categories):
+Lamps, once received and transported back to the consolidation site should be placed in the collection containers (boxes) provided.
+Consolidation site staff must sort lamps into the collection boxes provided in the following manner (4 categories):

-- All regular sized bulbs (CFL's, incandescent, halogen, LED, UHP.) and tubes with unusual shapes (U shape, curved, circular shape etc.) can be mixed in the "bulb boxes" (24"x20"x24").
-Refer to Appendix C for pictures of these bulb types to assist with identification. - HID bulbs should be separated from all other bulb types and placed separately in their own "bulb box" (24"x20"x24").
+• All regular sized bulbs (CFL's, incandescent, halogen, LED, UHP and small HID etc.) and tubes with unusual shapes (U shape, curved, circular shape etc.) can be mixed in the "bulb boxes" (24"x20"x24"

+cardboard boxes or other containers provided).
+Refer to Appendix B for pictures of these bulb types to assist with identification.

+- Large HID bulbs should be separated from all other bulb types and placed separately in their own "bulb box" (24"x20"x24" cardboard boxes or other containers provided).
 These bulbs can be much bigger and heavier than a regular sized bulb.
-Refer to Appendix C for pictures of these bulb types to assist with identification.
-Staff should clearly mark these boxes on the outside as "HID" using a dark pen or a marker to ensure they are counted separately from the other bulb boxes on the Bill of Lading. - 4 foot fluorescent tubes and shorter straight fluorescent tubes should be placed in the Gaylord boxes (48"x40"x48") or wooden boxes provided. - 8 foot fluorescent tubes (and those under 8 feet but longer than 4 feet) should be placed in the 8ft cardboard boxes (96"x10"x10") provided.
+Refer to Appendix B for pictures of these bulb types to assist with identification.
+Staff should clearly mark these boxes on the outside as "HID" using a dark pen, marker or label to ensure they are counted separately from the other bulb boxes on the Bill of Lading. - 4 foot fluorescent tubes and shorter straight fluorescent tubes should be placed in the Gaylord boxes (48"x40"x48") or wooden boxes provided - 8 foot fluorescent tubes (and those under 8 feet but longer than 4 feet) should be placed in the 8ft cardboard boxes (96"x10"x10") provided.
 If you receive 8 foot tubes in an original box that is in good shape (not broken or with holes) you can ship that box instead of repackaging the tubes into Product Care provided boxes.